Christmas in Dahlonega, Georgia

 Christmas trees, mistletoe and thousands of twinkling lights adorn historic Dahlonega from Thanksgiving until year-end, creating an old-timey holiday experience.
 A home-town parade welcomes the Jolly Old Elf at the beginning of December, followed by carolers, live music, wine tastings, horse-drawn carriage rides and more.
 Don't miss a performance at The Historic Holly Theater, or a visit with Santa in the Public Square.

 Have you heard of "The Great Christmas Light Fight" on ABC?
 One of the homes from that event is located in Columbus, and they are still pulling no punches!
 Visit The Ludy Christmas Spectacular to see more than 155,000 lights on a single family home!
-And while you're there, don’t miss the Annual Bi-City Christmas Parade.
-Springer Opera House also hosts an exciting holiday event, featuring Santa, Ariel (from Little Mermaid) and more.
+And while you're there, don’t miss the Annual Bi-City Christmas Parade and the Springer Opera House's exciting holiday event.

 Ahhh, the Blue Ridge Express at Christmas…what a way to kick off the season.
 Listen to a Christmas story, sing carols and meet with the big guy, St. Nick.
 There are also daytime and nighttime pavilion rides, which are longer tours and a chance to meet with Santa on the pavilion.
 If you can’t make the train ride, then see Santa and Mrs. Claus before and during the Light Up Blue Ridge Parade.
 You can have your photo taken with them afterward, but be sure to shop until it gets dark so you can see the lighting of the great 27-foot tall Christmas tree.